Tonight Live with Steve Vizard: Guest star appearances

 The first major guest on the first show was Peter Allen.

 On the third night, Kylie Minogue was on the show.
 She mentioned that she thought it was a dream because everything looked like Letterman, but there was no Dave.

 In 1990, Milli Vanilli, later to be embroiled in a lip-synching scandal, appeared and appeared to sing and Vizard complimented them on how well they had "sung".
 The miming scandal broke the next day.

 Occasionally, Vizard fell asleep on the show, most memorably during his interview with Australian fashion designer Pru Acton.
 Vizard asked Acton a question requiring a considerable answer, during which he nodded off only to be woken by the band played off to a commercial break.

 Vizard often entertained his guest before the show at a nearby restaurant in Melbourne, Lynch's, and often a member of the crew had to race to the restaurant to retrieve Vizard and his guests so that they would not miss the start of the show.
 On several occasions the show was starting as Vizard entered the studio.

 In a 1991 episode, Vizard, actor Gérard Depardieu and film director Peter Weir were dining at Lynch's before the show.
 After sampling the local wines they raced back for the show, and on air, Gérard Depardieu, insisted on opening bottles of Grange, which he and Vizard drank on air.

 Agro, a puppet who frequently uses sexual innuendo and adult humor, was one of the most popular guests and guest hosts with both the audience and Vizard himself.

 Eric Bana was given his first break on Tonight Live.

 In 1992, Paula Yates stood in as guest host.
 The same night her husband Bob Geldof was the surprise guest and conducted a surreal interview over satellite.

 Music

 Tonight Live featured its own in house band, for the first three years, The Groovematics, a jazz band led by renowned jazz pianist and composer Paul Grabowsky.
 Vizard and Grabowsky had been friends since their studies at University of Melbourne and Vizard referred to Grabowsky as "the Count".

 Every episode featured at least one live performance of local and internationally acclaimed musicians generally accompanied by the Count and the Groovematics.
-Some of the musicians who appeared on the show included Stephan Grappelli, Harry Connick Jr. and his Big Band, George Benson, ZZ Top, Randy Crawford, Spinal Tap, Buddy Guy, Duran Duran, Cilla Black, Tom Jones, Lou Rawls, Cleo Laine, Alice Cooper, Dionne Warwick, John Williamson, B. B. King, Phil Collins, John Farnham, Kylie Minogue and Southern Sons.
+Some of the musicians who appeared on the show included Stephan Grappelli, Harry Connick Jr. and his Big Band, George Benson, ZZ Top, Rory Gallagher, Randy Crawford, Spinal Tap, Buddy Guy, Duran Duran, Cilla Black, Tom Jones, Lou Rawls, Cleo Laine, Alice Cooper, Dionne Warwick, John Williamson, B. B. King, Phil Collins, John Farnham, Kylie Minogue and Southern Sons.